pyomeca/ezc3d/README.md

 If one has a C3D with the Y-axis pointing upward, they must transform their data accordingly in order to use the force platform filter.

 ## MATLAB
 MATLAB (https://www.mathworks.com/) is a prototyping language largely used in industry and fairly used by the biomechanical scientific community.
 Despite the existence of Octave as an open-source and very similar language or the growing popularity of Python as a free and open-source alternative, MATLAB remains an important player as a programming languages.
-Therefore EZC3D comes with a binder for MATLAB (that can theoretically used with Octave as well with some minor changes to the CMakeLists.txt file).
+Therefore EZC3D comes with a binder for MATLAB (that can theoretically be used with Octave as well with some changes to the CMakeLists.txt file see the (Octave seciton)[#octave]).

 MATLAB stands for MATrix LABoratory.
 As the name suggest, it is mainly used to perform operation on matrix.
 With that in mind, the binder was written to organize the point so it is easy to perform matrix multiplication on them.
 Hence, EZC3D works on MATLAB structure that separate the `header`, the `parameter` and the `data`.
 Into the `header` structure, you will find information on the `points`, the `analogs` and the `events`.
 Into the `parameter`, you will find all the groups and parameters as they appear in the C3D file.
 Finally, in the `data`, there is the `points` values organized into a 3d hypermatrix (XYZ x N_POINTS x N_FRAMES) and the `analogs` values organized into a 2d matrix (N_FRAMES x N_CHANNELS).